chaptersix/dead-drop/README.md

 # Dead Drop
-Dead Drop is a command-line tool designed to send a preprogrammed message via email if a specific signal is not received within a given time period (default is 24 hours).
-This tool is inspired by the concept of dead drops used by spies in movies, providing a way to send critical information if the user is unable to do so manually.
+Dead Drop is a command-line tool designed to securely store your email configuration and a preprogrammed message using encryption, with the option to send an email via SMTP.
+Inspired by espionage techniques, it provides commands to setup, load, and delete your encrypted configuration, ensuring that your sensitive information remains protected.

 ## Features

 - Host on any Unix or Windows system.
-- Sends an email via SMTP (recommended: Gmail) if the signal is not received.
-- Preprogrammed message can include references to encrypted files and/or raw text.
+- Securely stores email configuration and messages with encryption.
+- Provides commands to setup, load, and delete the configuration.
+- Supports SMTP email sending (currently available but sending is optional).
 - Lightweight and easy to set up.

 ## Installation